 But this list is in no way exhaustive!

-There’s the Desert Botanical Garden, the Mesa Mural, and so many more places to be photographed!
+Arizona is beautiful and I know there are so many more places to be photographed!

-Comment your favorite photo Instagrammable places in Scottsdale below, and I’ll check them out next time I’m there!
+Comment your favorite photo Instagrammable places in Phoenix and Scottsdale below, and I’ll check them out next time I’m there!